ndourbamba18/spring-mongodb-rest-api-crud-example/README.md

 Uses internal memory for storing the (windowed) working set, enabling faster access to data.

 ### What is Spring boot?
 Spring Boot is an open-source popular Java-based framework for building web and enterprise applications maintained by a company called Pivotal.
 Spring boot reduces lots of development time and increases productivity.
 It has many advantages & with its help, it is easier to avoid writing lots of boilerplate Code, Annotations, and XML Configuration.
 It also has a built-in configuration for Spring
 JDBC, Spring ORM, Spring Data, Spring Security, etc.

 ### Prerequisites
+In order to complete this tutorial, you should have knowledge of beginner or intermediate Java 8 programming skills, some familiarity with Spring Boot, and also you should have a general familiarity with the Windows command prompt.

 #### Tools Used in this Tutorial
-Java 11
+- Java 11
-Spring Boot 2.6.6
+- Spring Boot 2.6.6
-Maven
+- Maven
-Lombok
+- Lombok
-MongoDB 5.0
+- MongoDB 5.0
-Postman
+- Postman

 ## All Dependencies
 We will make use of the Spring Initializr tool for quickly setting up the project.
 Don’t forget to add the dependencies Spring WEB &